iAMianIANiAM/PrismaTechGauntletv3/working/roadmap.md

   - [x] Generate position detection thresholds
   - [x] Document threshold values
   - [x] Prepare for position detection implementation
+- [x] Calibration Process Improvements
+  - [x] Create comprehensive calibration guide
+  - [x] Add sensor placement metadata tracking
+  - [x] Improve threshold analysis output
+  - [x] Update platformio.ini with dedicated calibration environment
+  - [x] Ensure calibration is repeatable and adaptable to hardware changes

 ## Current Status
 We have completed Phase 1 (Architecture and Foundation) and have made substantial progress on Phase 2 (Hardware Interface Foundation).
 The MPU9250 Core Interface and LED Interface have been successfully implemented and tested on actual hardware.
 The Hardware Manager integration is complete and has been verified with physical hardware testing.

-The Calibration Protocol has been successfully implemented and tested with the current sensor placement on the forearm rather than the back of the hand.
-We have developed robust utilities for data collection and analysis, which have been used to generate preliminary position detection thresholds.
+The Calibration Protocol has been successfully implemented and tested.
+We have successfully transitioned the sensor placement from the forearm back to the back of the hand, which was the original design intention.
+We have developed robust utilities for data collection and analysis, which have generated position detection thresholds that have been integrated into the Config.h file.

-We are now focused on finalizing the position detection thresholds and implementing the PositionDetector component using the dominant axis model, with adjustments to account for the current sensor placement.
+We are now focused on implementing the PositionDetector.cpp file to utilize these thresholds for the Point Detection Model, followed by creating the basic position visualization in Idle Mode to test and validate the detection system.

 ## Key Milestones

 1. ✅ Architecture design and documentation complete
 2. ✅ Hardware Interface Foundation complete (MPU9250 interface ✅, LED interface ✅, Hardware Manager ✅)
-3. 🔜 Basic Position Detection (Calibration Protocol ✅, Data Collection Utilities ✅, Position Detector ⏳, Idle Mode pending)
+3. 🔜 Basic Position Detection (Calibration Protocol ✅, Data Collection Utilities ✅, Thresholds Generated ✅, Position Detector ⏳, Idle Mode pending)
 4. ✅ Calibration Preparation complete
 5. ✅ Calibration Protocol implementation ready